 Of course, because the Instant Pot takes a few minutes to come to pressure and then a few more minutes to release pressure after cooking, this whole recipe took 20-ish minutes from start to finish.
 However, most of that time was completely hands-off!
 And once I opened the lid, all I had to do was stir everything together and dinner was done!

 If you’d like to garnish your dish, sprinkling with sesame seeds is a nice touch.
 Topping with some chopped green onions or scallions would also be great.
 But I actually garnished our meal with cilantro for a bit of green freshness…because I already had some on hand, and because y’all know I don’t like onions.😬

 I served our Instant Pot Egg Roll in a Bowl over brown rice…and in the essence of speed, it came out of a bag in the freezer (don’t judge).
-Quinoa would be another wholesome option for serving…or rice noodles would be yummy…or even riced cauliflower if you really want to pack in the veggies!
+Quinoa would be another wholesome option for serving.
+Or rice noodles would be yummy.
+Even riced cauliflower would be great if you really want to pack in the veggies!

 At the table, a couple members of my family added a light sprinkle of crushed red pepper flakes to their plate, while another went for a drizzle of Sriracha.
 I always enjoy dipping my egg rolls in duck sauce, so I think I might try that next time!

 For such a simple combo of meat and veggies, this recipe was amazingly delicious.
 The ground meat was perfectly flavored by the Asian-influenced sauce, and the cabbage and carrots were tender but not mushy.